ttbilgin/wiley_book_chapter/book_chapter.md

 ## 1. Generative Adversarial Networks (GANs)
 ### 1.1 Fundamentals of GANs
-### 1.2 Variants of GANs for medical imaging
+### 1.2 Variants of GANs for Medical Imaging
-### 1.3 GANs in brain imaging and neurological applications
+### 1.3 GANs in Brain Imaging and Neurological Applications

 ## 2. Variational Autoencoders (VAEs)
 ### 2.1 Basics of VAEs
-### 2.2 Applications of VAEs in neuroscience
+### 2.2 Applications of VAEs in Neuroscience
-### 2.3 Comparing VAEs and GANs for healthcare research
+### 2.3 Comparing VAEs and GANs in Healthcare Research

 ## 3. Emerging Generative Techniques
-### 3.1 Diffusion models in medical applications
+### 3.1 Diffusion Models in Medical Applications
-### 3.2 Neural ODEs for brain disease modeling
+### 3.2 Neural Ordinary Differential Equations in Neurological Modeling
-### 3.3 Reinforcement learning and generative applications
+### 3.3 Reinforcement Learning and Generative Applications in Neurological Care
+### 3.4 Challenges Ethical Considerations and Future Directions

 ---